 Four courses, PSY5280 Practicum and PSY5290 Internship (repeated three consecutive times), totaling 12 credit hours in all, comprise the clinical experience/training portion of the MAC Program.

-• Students must successfully complete all of the MAC non-elective Fall 2021 courses to be granted admittance into the spring section of PSY5290 Internship.
+• Students must successfully complete all of MAC non-elective courses for Year 1, including the successful completion of PSY5280 Practicum and prior enrollments in PSY5290, in order to be granted admittance into the Fall 2022 PSY5290 Internship.

 Instructors/Supervisors